 The cost of college is continuing to go up every year.
 According to some numbers from the College Board, if you or your child plans on going to an in-state public college, you could be looking at an annual fee of over $25,000.
 If it’s a private college, the price tag jumps to over $50,000.
-Ouch!
+Ouch, that can be a big miss that you didnt add into your household budget for!

 If your child is getting close to college age, you might be sweating at the thought of having to make those payments.
 Hopefully, you still have a lot of time to prepare, but if not, don’t worry.
 There are some ways you can jump start your savings and make the most of your money.